oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 # LAB 5: RESOURCE CONSUMPTION MANAGEMENT
 ## Overview
 When applications that are deployed to multiple collocated Domain Partitions, access shared resources (low level resources such as CPU, network, storage) two key problems are likely to be faced:
-∑	Contention and unfairness during allocation: Multiple request for a Shared resources results in contention and interference.
+¬∑	Contention and unfairness during allocation: Multiple request for a Shared resources results in contention and interference.
 Abnormal resource consumption requests may happen due to benign reasons (high traffic-genuine or DDoS), misbehaving, buggy applications or malicious code.
-These requests could overload the capacity of shared resources, thereby preventing another consumerís access to the resource.
+These requests could overload the capacity of shared resources, thereby preventing another consumer‚Äôs access to the resource.
-∑	Variable performance leading to potential Service Level Agreement (SLA) violations: From a cloud operations perspective, performance for different collocated consumers.
+¬∑	Variable performance leading to potential Service Level Agreement (SLA) violations: From a cloud operations perspective, performance for different collocated consumers.

 It is therefore critical to manage and isolate access to shared resources in the WebLogic application Server by domain partition to ensure fairness in allocation, prevent contention/interferences of access to shared resources and to provide consistent performance for multiple co resident tenants.
 The Resource Consumption Management (RCM) feature in WebLogic 12.2.1 Multitenancy allows WebLogic System administrator to specify resource consumption management policies (allows the specification of constraints, recourse actions and notification) on shared resources such as CPU, Heap, File and Network.
 You can create resource manager based on the following parameter:
-∑	Retained Heap
+¬∑	Retained Heap
-∑	CPU Time
+¬∑	CPU Time
-∑	Open File Descriptor
+¬∑	Open File Descriptor
 You need to provide the value for below action, as it reaches to that value.
 It will trigger the following action:
 	**Notify:** 		Inform administrator that a threshold has been crossed.
 	**Slow:**		Reduce Partition ability to consume more resources.